 Who’s the Winner, Snow or Trees?

-The Earth we’re standing on is a huge ball zooming through space.
-It’s 8,000 miles wide, giving it almost 200 million square miles of area!
-(Your whole town might be less than 10 square miles).
-So our friend Evan K., asked, which one does Earth have more of, snow or trees? and has drawn a Star Wars clone trooper thinking about it.
-Well, more than 2/3 of Earth is covered by water.
-That leaves about 57 million square miles of land.
+Which one covers more of our Earth: snow or trees?
+Well, there are about 57 million square miles of land.
 Of that, scientists have used photos from “satellites” in space to map our forests.
 They found that trees cover about 3/10ths of all land, or 17,200,000 square miles (17.2 million).
 Meanwhile, people who study the weather have found that 17,800,000 million square miles of land have snow cover.
 So it’s almost a tie!

 Wee ones: Which weighs more, 2 pounds of snow or 5 pounds of wood?